-When it comes to reviews, those can be a bit tricky depending on where it is.
+When it comes to online reviews, those can be a bit tricky depending on where it is.
 For example, Google is quite a pain when it comes to disputing any reviews.

 The best bet is to start building them to push the bad ones down and responding to the negative ones so that future customers see that you are active and responsive.